 See our Registration and Payment page for more information regarding the certificate.

 Persons who successfully complete the internship are prepared for entry-level positions in Dietetics and are eligible to write the registration examination administered by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.
 The pass rate for our interns is excellent; over 95% of interns submitted successfully pass this exam.
 A statement of program outcome data are available upon request (email@example.com).

-Our mission is to prepare highly qualified dietetic professionals who are competent in medical nutrition therapy (MNT), and embrace a wholesome way of life for meaningful service in the workplace.
+Our mission is to prepare highly qualified, entry-level registered dietitian nutritionists who are competent in MNT and plant-based, vegetarian nutrition and promote a balanced lifestyle for generous service in the workplace.

 The primary goals of the Andrews University Dietetic Internship are twofold: to provide the intern with meaningful rotational experiences that will allow for successful completion of the registration examination for dietitians, and to provide the opportunity to develop the skills needed to obtain employment as an entry-level dietitian.